-This document is a draft of the State of Maryland's Statewide Digital Equity Plan and is being released for public comment in advance of its submission by the Maryland Office of Statewide Broadband (OSB) to the National Telecommunications and Information Administration (NTIA) of the U.S. Department of Commerce.
+This document is the State of Maryland's Statewide Digital Equity Plan and was released as a draft for public comment in advance of its submission by the Maryland Office of Statewide Broadband (OSB) to the National Telecommunications and Information Administration (NTIA) of the U.S. Department of Commerce.

-All are welcome to submit comments regarding the draft document.
-Comments regarding the draft should be submitted via email to OSB.DE@maryland.gov by 11:59 p.m. on December 2, 2023.
+All were welcome to submit comments regarding the draft document.
+Comments regarding the draft were submitted via email or mail by 11:59 p.m. on December 2, 2023.